electrode-io/car-buying/instructions.md

    ### Building the home page

-   Now, let's build our home page.
+   Now, let's start building our car-buying app.
+Here is the high level description of the structure:
+   ![alt text][component-structure]

    In your project folder, look for the file: `src/client/components/home.jsx`, replace the contents of that file with: [Home.jsx](./src/client/components/home.jsx).
 Home.jsx is the main page of your app.
 It allows the user to pick either buyer or dealer role.
 We will return a React component that contains the Buyer and Dealer buttons.

    Now, restart your server by `clap dev` and switch to your http://localhost:3000/, and you can see:
    ![alt text][home1]